cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-blackb0x.md

 :::

 You should now be jailbroken with Kodi installed on your home screen.
 To install packages, you will need to use SSH.
-The default password for both root is `alpine`.
+The default password for both root and mobile is `alpine`.